 Housing is a key contributor to health and wellbeing, economic activity and quality of life across the region.
 The sufficient supply of adaptable, good quality, affordable housing is essential to securing the prosperity of our region.
-This document is the first regional Housing Strategy adopted across West Yorkshire, and sets out our mission to create safe and inclusive places across its four objectives:
+This document is the first regional Housing Strategy adopted across West Yorkshire, and establishes our housing mission to 2040: